marshyski/pe-razor-vagrant-stack/Demo.md

   VBoxManage clonevm Razor-Template-Large --mode machine --name Razor-Large-${n}
   VBoxManage registervm "${VBOX_VM_DIR}"/Razor-Large-${n}/Razor-Large-${n}.vbox
 done

+# Add extra CPU for the load balancer node
+VBoxManage modifyvm Razor-Small-2 --cpus 2 --ioapic on
+# OPTIONAL Add extra (bridged) NIC for the load balancer node
+BRIDGE_IF=en0 # <- Change the network interface name used for the bridge VBoxManage modifyvm Razor-Small-2 --nic2 bridged --nictype2 82540EM --bridgeadapter2 ${BRIDGE_IF}

 ```

 Change the number of CPUs to 2 on one of the `Razor-Template-Small` VMs.